Welcome to Woodville, New Zealand

-1. Walk the Manawatu Gorge Bush Walk
+1. Walk the Manawatu Gorge Track

 Location: State Highway 3.
 Access is from Ballance Gorge Road at the Ballance Gorge Bridge.
 Alternatively, start from the Ashurst end of Manawatu Gorge in the car park right next to the entrance of the gorge.

-2. Take on the Te Ara o Mahurangi Mountain Bike track
+2. Take On the Te Ara o Mahurangi Mountain Bike Track

 For some epic downhill thrills in the Manawatu Gorge, grab a bike and do the Te Ara o Mahurangi Track.
-This Grade 4 downhill ride is 2km runs through native bush.
+This Grade 4 downhill ride is 2km (1.2 miles) runs through native bush.
 It’s best to avoid riding after heavy rain due to the track getting muddy and slippery.

 3. Relax at the Ferry Reserve